Verpous/mscripts/README.md

 ## What Else is Included?

-The repository also includes two additional scripts I haven't talked about: 'options.sh' and 'utils.sh'.
+The repository also includes two additional scripts I haven't talked about: "options.sh" and "utils.sh".
 These are just Bash libraries I wrote to use in my scripts. mup and mgrep depend on them, so you get to have them as a bonus.
 You could even use them in your own scripts.

-options is a wrapper around getopts with a focus on brevity and easily generating a useful `-h` option.
+options is a wrapper around [getopts](https://en.wikipedia.org/wiki/Getopts) with a focus on brevity and easily generating a useful `-h` option.

 utils is just a collection of handy functions.
 Some of them are unrelated to mscripts.